amikael/HELFI/Finnish1938/README.md

 The Finnish 1933/1938 Bible Translation

 1. The Finnish Analytical Bible Concordance (FABC) 2020.3 **Text Edition** of the 1933/1938 Finnish Translation
-1. The HELFI **Alignment Data of the FABC 2020.3 Text Edition
+1. The HELFI **Crosslingual Morpheme Alignment Data** of the FABC 2020.3 Text Edition
 1. The AIKA **Lemmas and Morphology** of the FABC 2020.3 Text Edition

 The subdirectories contain: